Create calculation and rollup properties

 - For date properties without a timestamp, the default time used in the calculation will be 12:00 am UTC for the selected day.

-- On a record (e.g., a contact record), the displayed value will be in hours, days, months, or years, and will be rounded up to the next unit based on specific thresholds.
-For example, if the time calculated is one month and twenty days, then the value displayed will be One month, but if the time calculated is one month and twenty-seven days, then the value displayed will be Two months.
-The thresholds are:
+- On a record (e.g., a contact record), the displayed value will be in seconds, minutes, hours, days, months, or years, and will be rounded to the closest whole number of the unit based on specific thresholds.
+For example, if the time calculated is one day and 12 hours, then the value displayed will be 36 hours, but if the time calculated is three days and two hours, then the value displayed will be 3 days.
+The thresholds for units are:

 - In custom reports that use a property with this field type, the displayed value will be in days.
 For example, if the time calculated is one year and twenty days, then the value displayed will be 385 days.